KB9/Zombaez/README.md

 git clone https://github.com/KB9/Zombaez

+If you get any error messages relating to faker/fake-factory then please use these two commands:

+..\Scripts\pip install fake-factory
+..\Scripts\pip install wsgiref

+These should already be installed in the local python directory but just incase you need them I have listed them.

 First you need to navigate to the folder where the manage.py file is located.
 This is at Zombaez/ZombaezProject.